LeiMa0324/Gloria/README.md

 ## 3.Experiment

-OptimizerExperiments class contains all the experiments of optimizers ExecutorExperiments class contains all the experiments of executors
+OptimizerExperiments class contains all the experiments of optimizers

+ExecutorExperiments class contains all the experiments of executors

+GloriaVSHamletExperiments class contains all the experiments of Gloria vs. Hamlet

 ## 4.Output